N-b-dy/ioBroker.oxxify-fan-control/README.md

 ## ToDos

-- Releasing a stable version on npm :)
+- Releasing a stable version on npm
+- Adding the adapter to the ioBroker repo
-- Implementing tests
+- Implementing more tests
 - Improve documentation
-- Implement missing data points (like time schedule, four data points with high byte 0x03, writing of network data & cloud control)
+- Implement missing data points (like time schedule, writing of network data & cloud control)

 ## Changelog